 Keep up-to-date with developments in European education

-Sign up to receive our newsletter, Eurydice Direct, which covers the latest Eurydice reports, explores useful resources, highlights forthcoming network activities and includes our bulletin of education news from around Europe.
+Sign up to receive our newsletter, Eurydice Direct, which covers the latest Eurydice reports, explores useful resources and highlights forthcoming network activities.

 The Eurydice network is the European Commission's information network on education in Europe.
 The network gathers, monitors, processes and circulates reliable and readily comparable information on education systems and policies across Europe.
 The network forms part of Erasmus+, the EU programme for education, training, youth and sport.